petrelharp/berkeley-oct-2024/berkeley-oct-2024.md

 - 'approximate excess growth rate', $F$, bounded above
     <span class="red">but not necessarily below<span> (logistic growth)

+. . .

-- instead of $\Delta$ can have any uniformly elliptic second order differential operator
+Instead of $\Delta$ can have any uniformly elliptic second order differential operator

 ## Remarks